 - having contact with someone else’s blood through percutaneous inoculation, such as needles stick of contact with open wound/mucous membranes

 - receiving a tattoo, ear/body piercing from any entity that is not regulated by the State of California

-- having a history of syphilis or gonorrhea (eligible 3 months from completion of treatment)
+- having a history of gonorrhea (eligible 3 months from completion of treatment)

 - for men, having sex with another man